emmt/ScientificCameras.jl/README.md

 method.
 Indeed any serious concrete implementations should take care of releasing resources when the camera instance is no longer referenced and eventually finalized by Julia's garbage collector.
-It may be necessary to close the camera to release resources immediately so that they are immediately available for some other purposes.
+It may be necessary to close the camera to disconnect it from the hardware so that it is immediately available for some other purposes.

-## Concrete types
+## Implementing a concrete interface

 The `ScientificCameras` module mostly provides an infrastructure for concrete interfaces to cameras.
 To be callable (without throwing a